rdagumampan/yuniql/README.md

 <img align="right" src="assets/yuniql-logo.png">

-**`yuniql`** is a database schema versioning and migration tool based on plain sql scripts.
-Scripts are stored raw `.sql` files in version folders so you can leverage full power of `git`.
-It automates what you would normally do by hand by executing all scripts in orderly and transactional fashion.
+**`yuniql`** is a schema versioning and database migration tool for sql server.
+It uses pure sql-based strategy to manage schema evolution.
+Scripts are placed transparently as `.sql` files and versions are arranged as series of ordinary directories.
+Scripts are executed in the same order as they are list by your OS.
+Yuniql automates what you would normally do by hand and executes all scripts in orderly and transactional fashion.
 Yuniql seamlessly integrates with your Continuous Delivery (CD) pipelines for truely db/devops development experience.

 **`yuniql`** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR) for Windows.
 Container images are also available for seamless Continuous Delivery of database changes in Linux.